HugoSart/fkidnapper/README.md

 ```
 fkidnapper <MODE> <FOLDER_NAME>
 ```
-Where <MODE> is the operation mode ("kidnap" for encryption or "rescue" for decryption) and <FOLDER_NAME> is the folder name to be encrypted recursivaly.
+Where <MODE> is the operation mode ("kidnap" for encryption or "decrypt" for decryption) and <FOLDER_NAME> is the folder name to be encrypted recursively.